UHA Kagekix: The Sourest Japanese Ramune Candy

 UHA Mikakuto Kagekix Ramune Soda Candy

-Although traditional Ramune candies basically consist of “Katakuriko (片栗粉)” potato starch, dextrose, and citric acid, modern ones come in many varieties and are produced using a variety of ingredients.
+While traditional Ramune consists of Katakuriko potato starch, dextrose, and citric acid, modern varieties use various ingredients.

 As for this Kagekix, it’s a unique Ramune with hard candy bits embedded throughout that make your tongue tingle.

 Plus, these treats are super sour.
 So after finishing the bag, beads of sweat stood on my forehead.

 This is definitely the sourest Ramune candy I have ever eaten!

 Lastly, for those who are curious about the ingredients in this treat, here is the label.

 According to that, the Kagekix Ramune soda candy mainly consists of erythritol, sugar, starch, milk sugar, starch syrup, acidifier, cellulose, acesulfame K, aspartame, L-phenylalanine, and carbon dioxide.